Winter Holiday Tips

-Many people gravitate the centre of the slopes.
-The centre of the slope can get very icy especially when the sun hasn’t yet been on it.
-Stick to the sides of the slopes, the snow is much nicer and you can stay out of the way of the people struggling down the middle.
+Many people gravitate to the centre of the slopes.
+The centre of the slope can get very icy especially when the sun hasn't yet been on it.
+Stick to the sides of the slopes where the snow is much nicer and you can stay out of the way of the people struggling down the middle.

 12. Get through lift queues quicker

 When the slopes are busy, lift queues can get quite long.
-We have found that People join a queue from the side closest to them.
-So if you stick to the outside of the lift queue you should get though it quicker.
+We have found that people join a queue from the side closest to them.
+So if you stick to the outside of the lift queue you should get through it quicker.